apalache-mc/apalache/docs/internal/rfc/002rfc-interactive-mode.md

 # RFC-002: Implementation of Transition Exploration Server

-TODO:

-- [x] Review the github discussion to gather requirements
-- [x] Read adr-3
-- [ ] Review source code, to see current state of TransitionExecutor
-    - [ ] Find point at which executor gets called by the checker
-- [ ] Sketch denotational design
-  - [ ] Maybe - Sketch a denotational model of the domain
-  - [ ] Maybe - Syntax for the language to manipulate domain
-- [ ] Write up design

 ## Problem

-Users of Apalache have voiced a need for the following behaviors:
+Users of Apalache have voiced a need for the following general behaviors:

 - incremental results (that can be iterated to exhaustively enumerate all counterexamples)
 - interactive selection of checking strategies